 The statewide celebration of Yom HaAtzmaut begins with a torch-lighting ceremony atop Mount Herzl, the burial site of Theodor Herzl, the father of Zionism.
-Special prayers for Israel are added to the daily liturgy and specially-written haggadot – like the Passover Haggadah – emphasize the themes of freedom and redemption.
+Special prayers for Israel are added to the daily liturgy and specially-written Passover Haggadah – emphasize the themes of freedom and redemption.
 Ophir Yarden, director of educational initiatives for the Interreligious Coordinating Council in Israel, has noted that the observance of Yom HaAtzmaut also alludes to Rosh HaShanah and Yom Kippur, with the days preceding the holiday devoted to soul searching and identity reflection.
 He suggests, too, that there is an association with creation imagery; just as Rosh HaShanah celebrates the creation of the world, Yom HaAtzamut celebrates the creation of the State of Israel.
-Lastly, Yom HaAtzmaut is associated with light imagery (a common theme throughout Judaism, particularly during Hanukkah), celebrating the miracle of Israel's independence despite its trials and tribulations.
+Lastly, Yom HaAtzmaut is associated with light imagery (a common theme throughout Judaism, particularly during Hanukkah), celebrating the miracle of Israel's independence despite its trials and tribulations.– like the

 Each of these comparisons provides evidence that Yom HaAtzmaut has molded itself into a day as holy as any commanded in the Torah or other sacred Jewish texts.
 It is a day set aside for spiritual renewal and connection to the State of Israel; enjoying time with family and friends; and raising Israeli flags to celebrate both Israeli independence and Jewish peoplehood.